-The survey found that institutionalisation forces hedge funds that want to play in that space to raise their game.
+"Institutionalisation forces hedge funds that want to play in that space to raise their game."

-The average worldwide size of a hedge fund is 105 million dollars, for example relatively small, and many firms remain boutique operations with fewer than 25 employees.
+The average worldwide size of a hedge fund is \$105 million i.e. relatively small and many firms remain boutique operations with fewer than 25 employees.

-As a result, it has been very difficult for investors to impose commonly accepted standards on what has been an eclectic range of investment management operations.
-Such standards could include common asset identifiers, reporting frequency, accounting treatments, pricing, fees, etc.

-There was wide disagreement amongst firms interviewed for this study on the topic of standardisation, ranging from those who view it as an inevitability, to those who believe institutions will find it impossible to place commonly recognised criteria on such a wide range of investment approaches as currently prevail in the industry.
+As a result it has been very difficult for investors to impose commonly accepted standards on what has been an eclectic range of investment management operations.
+Such standards could include common asset identifiers, reporting frequency, accounting treatments, pricing, fees, etc. There was wide disagreement amongst firms interviewed for this study on the topic of standardisation, ranging from those who view it as an inevitability to those who believe institutions will find it impossible to place commonly recognised criteria on such a wide range of investment approaches as currently prevail in the industry.

-76 percent of those interviewed that either count institutions as the majority of their client base or see them as the future of their business say they have already embraced or are embracing a high level of standardisation.
+76% of those interviewed that either count institutions as the majority of their client base or see them as the future of their businesses say they have already embraced or are embracing a high level of standardisation.
 This was particularly true of those groups which also maintain an established and recognised long-only business, and can transport many operational standards over to their hedge funds division.